Washington Double Star Catalog

 and C.E.
 Worley.
 A full listing of the top twenty-five groups and

-individuals counted many different ways is available.
+individuals counted many different ways is available on our website.

 - Why aren't all the measures used to compile the WDS published